12 Angry Men: Development

 Reginald Rose's screenplay for 12 Angry Men, titled Twelve Angry Men, was initially produced for television and was inspired by a jury summons.
 Although it is unclear what trial he was summoned to, (Note: According to scholar Phil Rosenzweig, although the prosecution of William Viragh was the most likely trial Rose served on according to his account, a handwritten list of jurors that served on that trial does not include Rose.) according to Rose, in early 1954, he served as a juror on a manslaughter case in the New York Court of General Sessions.
 Though he and the other eleven jurors initially attended begrudgingly, Rose was deeply affected by the impassioned and deliberate atmosphere of the trial and the finality of his and the jury's verdict.
 Rose began writing Twelve Angry Men upon realizing that very few people knew what occurred during jury deliberations and that they could serve as an exciting setting for a drama.
 While writing the screenplay, Rose cut planned passages of dialogue to account for a fifty-minute time slot on television, leading to the characters to be less nuanced.
-A live production of "Twelve Angry Men", directed by Franklin Schaffner and starring Robert Cummings as Juror 8 and Franchot Tone as Juror 3, was broadcast on the CBS program Westinghouse Studio One in September 20, 1954 to positive reviews.
+A live production of "Twelve Angry Men", directed by Franklin Schaffner and starring Robert Cummings as Juror 8 and Franchot Tone as Juror 3, was broadcast on the CBS program Westinghouse Studio One on September 20, 1954, to positive reviews.
 It received four nominations for the 7th Primetime Emmy Awards, winning three on March 7, 1955: "Best Actor in a Single Performance", "Best Direction", and "Best Written Dramatic Material".

 In February 1955, actor Henry Fonda formed Orion Productions under a three-year deal with distributor United Artists.
 He reportedly first saw Westinghouse Studio Ones "Twelve Angry Men" as a kinescope in a Hollywood projection room following its success in the 7th Primetime Emmy Awards.
 He was impressed with the story and wanted to star as Juror 8.
 In mid-1956, Fonda partnered with Rose to produce a film adaptation of 12 Angry Men.
 As part of the partnership, Rose formed Nova Productions and combined it with Fonda's Orion Productions to form Orion-Nova Productions, and production of the film was budgeted at $340,000.
 To develop the screenplay and characters, Rose restored material he had cut for the broadcast and added dialogue that revealed character's backgrounds and motivations.

 Fonda and Rose recruited Sidney Lumet to direct 12 Angry Men, his film directorial debut.
 Lumet had previously directed numerous episodes, including adaptations of Rose's plays, for TV series such as Danger and You Are There.
 Fonda said he hired Lumet because of his proficient directing skills and because he was "wonderful with actors".
 Lumet recruited Boris Kaufman as the cinematographer.
 Kaufman had recently won an Academy Award for Best Cinematography for On the Waterfront (1954), and Lumet believed Kaufman's "realist style" suited the film.